elixir-europe-training/ELIXIR-Training-SPLASH/pages/lifecycle/deliver.md

 * **Breaks**: Always announce when a break is over and if there are any refreshments etc available.
 Possibly write somewhere visible so everyone knows when it is expected.

 **After the training event**:
-* Certificates: Send certificates to eligible participants in individual emails or make it available in the registration system when applicable.
+*Certificates*: Send certificates to eligible participants in individual emails or make it available in the registration system when applicable.
 Make sure you abide by the GDPR regulations.

 *Evaluation and Feedback*:
 * Distribute evaluation forms to gather feedback on the course content, delivery, and overall experience, Also ask trainers to make use of the trainer’s reflections document.